ghoti/Rooster/README.md

 Included (for various reasons because outdated or modifications I had to make) are evelink and sleekxmpp

-Required modules (so far) are sqlite3, arrow, beautifulsoup4, and requests
+Required modules (so far) are configparser, sqlite3, arrow, beautifulsoup4, and requests

 Also required is the EVE SDE in sqlite format (named static.db and in the root directory)